Taylor Trensch: Early life and education

 Trensch was born in Tampa, Florida.

-He began his education at Howard W. Blake High School where he studied theatre under Eric Davis, James Rayfield, and Jennie Eisenhower.
+He attended Howard W. Blake High School where he studied theatre under Eric Davis, James Rayfield, and Jennie Eisenhower.
 During his senior year, Trensch was awarded a college scholarship from the Florida State Thespian Society.
 Trensch graduated in 2007.

 He was then accepted to Elon University's musical theatre program and attended for two years.

 Career

-In the summer of 2008 Trensch joined the acting company at the Lake Dillon Theatre in Dillon, Colorado.
+In the summer of 2008 Trensch joined the acting company at the Lake Dillon Theatre in Silverthorne, Colorado.
 He performed The Rocky Horror Show, Little Shop of Horrors, Into the Woods, Cabaret, and Rabbit Hole in repertory.

-In 2009, during his sophomore year at Elon University, Trensch was cast as Moritz Stiefel in the first national tour of Spring Awakening.
+In 2009, during his second year at Elon University, Trensch was cast as Moritz Stiefel in the first national tour of Spring Awakening.
 For his portrayal of Moritz, Trensch won the 2009 Denver Post Ovation Award for Best Supporting Actor in a National Touring Production as well as the Best Individual Performance honor from BroadwayWorld.

 Trensch then appeared as Dwayne Hoover in the world premiere of William Finn and James Lapine's Little Miss Sunshine at the La Jolla Playhouse Mandell Weiss Theatre in early 2011.

-Trensch made his Broadway debut as Boq in Wicked on January 24, 2012, temporarily replacing Etai BenShlomo.
+Trensch made his Broadway debut as Boq in Wicked on January 24, 2012, temporarily replacing Etai Benson.
 The role was offered to him after auditioning for Pasek and Paul's musical Dogfight, which was also being directed by Wicked helmer Joe Mantello.

 He performed in the off-Broadway revivals of Rent (as Gordon, Waiter, and others) and Bare (as Peter) at New World Stages shortly thereafter.
 That same year, Trensch read the role of Jack in a developmental workshop for the film adaptation of Into the Woods.

-On April 11, 2013 he opened the Broadway transfer of the Royal Shakespeare Company's Matilda the Musical as Michael Wormwood and remained in the role through June 8.
+On April 11, 2013, he opened the Broadway transfer of the Royal Shakespeare Company's Matilda the Musical as Michael Wormwood and remained in the role through June 8.
 2014.

 Trensch played the lead role of Christopher Boone, sharing the role with Alex Sharp, in the original Broadway production of The Curious Incident of the Dog in the Night-time.
-It opened at the Ethel Barrymore Theatre on October 5, 2014 and he continued in the role until September 12, 2015.
+It opened at the Ethel Barrymore Theatre on October 5, 2014, and he continued in the role until September 12, 2015.

 In January 2016 Trensch acted in the world premiere of Samuel D. Hunter's Clarkston at the Dallas Theatre Center.
 Then, In July, he performed the role of Tyler Clementi in the world premiere of Craig Carnelia and Joe Tracz's Poster Boy at the Williamstown Theatre Festival.